 3. Utilize chat

 While students may not be able to raise their hands during the class session to get your attention anymore, that doesn’t mean they should stop asking questions.
 To avoid any interruptions or confusion, allow your students to post their questions or comments on a discussion board during the lecture.
 Zoom’s chat feature is a useful tool, but it can be difficult to monitor while teaching, especially with larger classrooms.
 By using Kritik’s discussion feature in tandem with your Zoom lectures, you will be able to not only communicate with your students directly, but also keep track of the discussions that students are having with one another.

 Should your course be asynchronous or synchronous?
 Every student learns differently, and it is important for educators to consider these differences when developing learning materials.
 Live lectures are great for synchronous learners who prefer a little more routine and organization.
 They can attend Zoom classes as scheduled and learn the content at the pace it was intended.
 However, for asynchronous learners, a routine might make learning more difficult as they prefer to work at their own pace.
 A great way to accommodate both types of learners is by recording your lectures using the Screen Record feature on Zoom.
 This grants students the freedom to choose whether to attend lectures during the scheduled class time or to watch the recordings at a later time.
-To read more about the differences between synchronous and asynchronous learning, check out our blog post here.
 Recorded lectures are also a useful study tool and can help the students a lot as they can be re-watched to help students to get a better understanding of the topics covered or if they missed anything during the live lecture.